Skytheredhead/stemsplat/README.md

-# stemsplat - DEVELOPER PREVIEW
+# stemsplat - V0.1.0

 **MAC ONLY!** This is a free, high quality, no bs stem splitter.
-No weird numbers in UVR you need to ask ChatGPT what they mean.
-Back when I used UVR, there were too many settings and the default models provided super mediocre results.
-I've found [Becruily's models on Huggingface](https://huggingface.co/becruily) to be consistently good, so I'm using them for this project.
+This app will provide better results than the free online stem splitters, and this runs locally on your computer!
+Also, there's no weird numbers in UVR you need to ask ChatGPT what they mean, it's all pre-decided for super high quality.
+I've found [Becruily's models on Huggingface](https://huggingface.co/becruily) to be consistently good, so I'm currently using them for this project.

 **This is currently in ALPHA!!**
 *BUGS/SUGGESTIONS: https://forms.gle/wSpe2nyFgcmuxSr28*